YiiY/weatherbot/README.md

 ## Usage
 Two ways to interact with the bot:
 1) go to 'https://yiweatherbot.herokuapp.com' and send the commands
-2) send commands direectly through slack channel
+2) send commands directly through slack channel

 Get reports by typing in city names, zip codes, latitude and lontidude.